Understanding network marketing compensation plans is essential for success in network marketing.

 With the breakaway plan, if in terms of the rules a distributor in your downline reaches a certain level on the structure of the compensation plan, that distributor and his/her entire downline breaks away from your direct downline.

-From that point onwards they do not form part of your downline, subject to meeting the qualification rules.
+From that point onward they do not form part of your downline, subject to meeting the qualification rules.
 You will lose all the unilevel commissions from that downline.
 Should the distributor be disqualified compression normaly takes place.

 To compensate for the breakaway network marketing companies pay a fixed percentage based on the break away group’s volume.
 The group volume does not count towards your own group volume.